+ Reply to Thread

 Some universities are now offering Doctorates by way of publication.
 This usually means a series of papers running along an allied theme and a final connecting paper.
 I received a Masters Degree using this format.
 It is harder than doing the thesis the traditional way.
 You are marked by reviewers and examiners.
 A lot of rewrites and waiting.

-RoscoeB is offline Senior Member
+RoscoeB Senior Member

 A few resources: